Netcracker/qubership-grafana-reporter/README.md

 ##### Run as REST API Service

-Grafana-reporter can be launched directly as docker container from your machine as HTTP server.
+Grafana-reporter can be launched directly as Docker container from your machine as HTTP server.
 It will listen for the requests to generate reports.
 To run grafana-reporter, execute the command: